 When it comes to tote bags, the gusset is the material that makes the sides and bottom of the bag.
 The front and back panels attach to the gusset so you are able to fit more in your bag.

 Another way to think of it is in terms of depth.
 If a tote bag says it has a gusset of four inches, that means when fully expanded, there are four inches of space between the front and back.

 The next confusing term also relates to reusable bags.
 Many reusable tote bags are now made from non-woven polypropylene.
 Unlike canvas or cotton totes, non-woven polypropylene fabric is made from plastic.

 Non-woven polypropylene is popular right now because it’s durable, lightweight, inexpensive to produce, recyclable, and made from other recycled plastics.

-If you are interested in learning more about non-woven polypropylene, we have an extensive article about it here in our library.
+If you are interested in learning more about non-woven polypropylene, we have an extensive article about it in Promo University.